cameronlanders/reposync/ReadMe.md

 Make sure to include the quotes around each parameter as shown.
 The above command would execute reposync.exe and pass in `c:\myapp` as the path to the target repository folder, and `main` would be used as the name of the target branch for the commit in the online GitHub repository.

+>Tip: If you are running reposync.exe manually and can't remember the required parameters (or their order), you can just type "reposync.exe" with no parameters and press the ENTER key.
+Example usage will be shown.

 ## Calling Reposync From A Windows Scheduled Task

 The real power of Reposync is when you call it from Scheduled Tasks for a fully automated solution.
 Use these steps to configure your scheduled tasks (in Windows) to call Resosync.